Adriangp27/Credit_Risk_Analysis/README.md

 #### Naive Random Oversampling Using RandomOversampler

-- A balanced accuracy score of 65% is achieved.
+- A balanced accuracy score of 64% is achieved.
-- In the high_risk segment, the precision is 1% and the sensitivity is 63%.
+- In the high_risk segment, the precision is 1% and the sensitivity is 61%.
-- With a precision score of 100% and a sensitivity score of 67%, low_risk scores perfectly.
+- With a precision score of 100% and a sensitivity score of 68%, low_risk scores perfectly.
-- With a precision score of 99%, and a sensitivity score of 67%, overall the performance is excellent.
+- With a precision score of 99%, and a sensitivity score of 68%, overall the performance is excellent.

 #### SMOTE Oversampling

-- An accuracy score of 63% is considered balanced.
+- An accuracy score of 66% is considered balanced.
-- With a sensitivity score of 62%, high_risk has a percision score of 1%.
+- With a sensitivity score of 67%, high_risk has a precision score of 1%.
-- With a sensitivity score of 63%, low_risk has 100% precision.
+- With a sensitivity score of 66%, low_risk has 100% precision.
-- This study has a precision rating of 99% is achieved with a sensitivity of 63%.
+- This study has a precision rating of 99% is achieved with a sensitivity of 66%.

 #### Undersampling Using ClusterCentroids

-- It is 53% accurate on a balanced basis.
+- It is 51% accurate on a balanced basis.
-- For high_risk, the precision and sensitivity scores are 1% and 61 % respectively.
+- For high_risk, the precision and sensitivity scores are 1% and 59% respectively.
-- Low_risk precision score is 100% and its sensitivity score is 45%.
+- Low_risk precision score is 100% and its sensitivity score is 43%.
-- In general, the precision score is 99%, while the sensitivity score is 45%.
+- In general, the precision score is 99%, while the sensitivity score is 44%.

 ### SMOTEENN Algorithm to Predict Credit Risk
 In order to determine whether the later SMOTEENN algorithm works better than the earlier resampling models, I applied a combinatorial approach of over-and under-sampling.